fabric8io/fabric8/bai/ReadMe.md

     camelContext.exclude = audit-.*

-Using either include or exclude allows you to easily include or exclude all CamelContextID's given a bundle ID pattern.
+Using either include or exclude allows you to easily include or exclude all camelContextID's given a bundle ID pattern.

 Note that exclusions always win ahead of inclusions.
 All inclusion rules are OR'd together and all exclusions are OR'd together.